doctrine/mongodb-odm/en/reference/events.rst

 .. note::

-    All Lifecycle events that happen during the ``flush()`` of an DocumentManager have very specific constraints on the allowed operations that can be executed.
+    All Lifecycle events that happen during the ``flush()`` of a DocumentManager have very specific constraints on the allowed operations that can be executed.
 Please read the *Implementing Event Listeners* section very carefully to understand which operations are allowed in which lifecycle event.